 All campfires, warming fires, cooking fires and the use of charcoal briquettes are prohibited.
 Contact your local fire agency for special situations.

 Campers are permitted to use portable cooking stoves with liquefied or bottled fuels only that can be turned off with a valve.

 Agricultural burning, regulated through Department of Agriculture, contact your local fire agency for special situations.

 Land clearing or slash burning.

 Federal agencies have independent jurisdiction and authority to regulate recreational fires on their lands so this ban does not apply to the US Forest Service and BLM regulated lands.
-Adhering to these precautions is still wise even though not enforceable.

-Those living in rural areas are asked to maintain their defensible space by monitoring growth surrounding homes and structures, and to maintain adequate access for firefighting equipment,
+Those living in rural areas are asked to maintain their defensible space by monitoring growth surrounding homes and structures, and to maintain adequate access for firefighting equipment

 For more wildfire prevention information and restrictions, we encourage you to visit Keep Oregon Green at www.keeporegongreen.org and the Oregon Department of Forestry at www.oregon.gov.